Skip to content ↓

 Policy:

-Modern questions concerning immigration particularly focusing on the enlarged European Union are tackled in geography where we examine the impact of more recent rivals.
-Students are encouraged to look beyond headlines and examine the facts to see how our nation has been built by fairness, tolerance and acceptance of those coming here to build a better life and make positive contributions to British society.
+In geography, we discuss migration and population in the modern world.
+Students are encouraged to look beyond headlines and examine facts to identify that Britain has been built by fairness, tolerance and acceptance of migrants moving here to build a better life and make positive contributions to British society.

-As a multi faith society Religious Education has a crucial role to play in upholding the key British values of freedom of expression.
-Students study the major religions to gain a greater understanding into different faiths.
+As a multi faith society, philosophy, religion and ethics (PRE) has a crucial role to play in upholding the key British value of freedom of expression.
+Students study the major religions as well as posing ethical and philosophical questions to challenge, understand and reflect on their own and others’ ideas.

 We believe that through the teaching in humanities, students can effectively explore what their role is in a modern and rapidly changing society.
-This incorporates and uses the 4 C’s to help ensure that students can appreciate, question and understand the fabric of our society.
 This in turn enables our students to become pillars of society and ensure that we are educating students for life.

 British Values in humanities will enable students to